0xCamax/AutomationHook/README.md

-# AutomatizationHook
+# AutomationHook

-**AutomatizationHook** is a Solidity smart contract for automating on-chain actions in response to Uniswap v4 trading activity.
+**AutomationHook** is a Solidity smart contract for automating on-chain actions in response to Uniswap v4 trading activity.
 It enables permissionless automation by invoking a configurable target contract on every swap, using pool trading as a decentralized "power source" for automation.
 This helps keep liquidity active and concentrated, making pools more attractive to arbitrageurs and traders.

 ## Key Features